- NORTH AMERICA EDITIONAustraliaNorth AmericaWorld

 chakisatelier / Adobe Stock

-Global energy prices are projected to surge by 24 percent this year to their highest levels since Russia’s 2022 invasion of Ukraine.
+Global energy prices are projected to surge 24 percent this year to their highest levels since Russia’s 2022 invasion of Ukraine, World Bank Group states in its latest Commodity Markets Outlook.

-According to the World Bank Group's latest Commodity Markets Outlook, the ongoing conflict is expected to drive a 16 percent increase in overall commodity prices in 2026.
+The ongoing conflict is expected to drive a 16 percent increase in overall commodities prices in 2026.

-The surge is being propelled by record-high prices for key industrial metals and severe disruptions to global oil and fertilizer supply chains, creating an inflationary environment for the broader commodity market.
+The surge is being propelled by record-high prices for key industrial metals and severe disruptions to global oil and fertilizer supply chains, creating an inflationary environment for the broader commodities market.

-The World Bank noted that attacks on energy infrastructure and shipping disruptions in the Middle East have triggered the largest oil supply shock on record, resulting in an initial reduction in global oil supply of roughly 10 million barrels per day.
+The World Bank notes that energy infrastructure attacks and Middle East shipping disruptions have triggered the largest oil supply shock on record, resulting in an initial reduction in global oil supply of roughly 10 million barrels per day.

 Meanwhile, precious metals are forecast to increase by an average of 42 percent in 2026 as geopolitical uncertainty drives safe-haven investment.